o-o-overflow/scoring-playground/README.md

 ### Examples (just tell me how to win!)

 Ok ok.
-You just want to know how to adjust the parameters to maximize the ranking of your team.
-There is an experimental feature (well, everything is experimental, but this is even more untested) to help you with that.
+You just want to know how to adjust the parameters to maximize the ranking of your team, and yes - there is an experimental feature (well, everything is experimental, but this is even more untested) to help you with that.

 The option you are looking for is `-t max:<team_number>` For instance, if you want to bruteforce the OOO algorithm's parameters to maximize the position